-With more mountains than Switzerland – we swear! – and millions of acres of protected land, the number of hiking trails in Arizona is mind-boggling.
-The only thing more impressive than the sheer amount of hiking opportunities is the variety of the scenery hikers can enjoy: desert, alpine, urban, remote, rocky, sandy, grassy...
+With more mountains than Switzerland—we swear!—and millions of acres of protected land, the number of hiking trails in Arizona is mind-boggling.
+The only thing more impressive than the sheer amount of hiking opportunities is the variety of scenery hikers can enjoy: desert, alpine, urban, remote, rocky, sandy, grassy, and so on.

 Because we couldn't possibly cover all of this in one short article, here are a collection of hikes perfect for Arizona's balmy winter months.

-And, yes, the weather may be near perfect, but don’t forget to pack some water for your trek.
+And, yes, the weather may be near perfect, but don't forget to pack some water for your trek—and maybe a sweater.

 The 14.3-mile National Trail is the consummate South Mountain hike.
-One of the largest municipal parks in the country – it’s 16,000 acres – South Mountain gives you room to roam, and the National Trail does nothing if not roam.
+One of the largest municipal parks in the country—it's 16,000 acres—South Mountain gives you room to roam, and the National Trail does nothing if roam.

 If you're not looking for an all-day adventure, hike east a few miles along the trail from Buena Vista Lookout to Fat Man's Pass.
 A narrow natural tunnel arcs over the trail and makes a good turn-around point.